TooTallNate/node-gitweb/README.md

 That's a very simple example.

+The first argument is the `mountPoint`.
+This is the HTTP url in which GitWeb will be served from.
+It MUST start and end with a `/` slash character.

-It's recommended to pass a second argument, a `config` Object, that can take the following parameters:
+It's recommended to also pass a second argument, a `config` Object, that can take the following parameters:

   * __projectroot__ - The root directory where git repos will be listed from.
 Default: `process.env.HOME`.
   * __max_depth__ - The number of directories deep from _projectroot_ that GitWeb should look for git repos.
 Default: `100`.